 - Take orders and capture them on the POS system

 - Prepare and serve cold drinks, hot beverages, ice creams, and milkshakes

 - Process credit card transactions, receive cash and provide cored change amounts and refunds where needed

 - Show diners to their tables or the waiting area if the store gets too busy for the waiters to handle the customer inflow

-- Embark on light cleaning activities should the counter areas, floor areas or front of house require wiping mopping or sweeping
+- Embark on light cleaning activities should the counter areas, floor areas, or the front of the house require wiping mopping, or sweeping

 - Running the drive-thru section during weekends

 Don’t be tempted to merely copy and paste a few job duties under your accomplishment section.
 Your resume needs to stand out from the crowd, and there are hundreds and thousands of candidates applying for MacDonald's Crew Member jobs each month.
 Now if you are contemplating, ‘’I flip burgers and serve ice cream, how can I turn these into accomplishments?”, think no more.
 The McDonalds brand is all about volumes of food items, served within minutes, sometimes seconds to hungry customers.
 Play on this in your accomplishment section by adding the magic ingredient of quantification.
 Numbers, frequencies, percentages, numerical values, time frames, and dollar amounts should form part of your quantification process.